JMB-Scripts/Michaelis-Menten/README.md

 Your feedback is essential to help me improve and continue this project.
 You can [reach out to me via email](jean-marie.bourhis@univ-grenoble-alpes.fr).

-Stand-alone version for Windows, Mac, Linux (is coming) are avalible at the end of the page
+Stand-alone version for Windows, Mac, Linux are avalible to download at the end of the README

 The last version of the script is MM-fit-v5.0.py